HashNuke/rotor/README.md

 Rotor.add_group(name, files, rotor_function)
 ```

 The rotor function is passed info about the list of files that match the paths specified.
-The rotor function calls other functions `actions`, that run certain tasks.
+The rotor function calls other little functions called `rotors`, that run certain tasks.

 ```